aleshaleksey/fansys23/skills.md

 - **Try again**: Yes.

 __INT: Academics__
 Academics are fundamental knowledge.
 It starts with literacy and ends in higher logic, mathematics, philosophy, linguistics, architecture, music theory and scientific method (although not actual scientific knowledge).
-Academics is generally used when creating or desciphering secret messages, doing research, showing off, or getting a clue from the DM.
+Academics is generally used when creating or deciphering secret messages, doing research, showing off, or getting a clue from the DM.
 This can vary from a
-- **Create/Descipher** secret meaning: Create or solve a cipher.
+- **Create/Decipher** secret meaning: Create or solve a cipher.
 Leave or discern a secret message.
   - **Time taken**: 1 minute if threshold 12 or below.
 1 hour if threshold is 20 or below.
 1 day if 32 or below.
 Longer if higher.
   - **Threshold**: Depends.
 See "Difficulties and recommended thresholds".
 - **Show off**: A character may attempt an opposed academics roll to "persuade" or "bluff" under certain circumstances.
 Alternatively this can be used to attempt to explain certain theories to others.
 This can make things better or worse.
 Can substitute for "Perform" in academic audiences.